Update, wait, ignore?

 Case 5 – Update

-The critical update of the plugin that fixes a bug where a logged-in user with administrator rights can perform an SQL Injection attack.
+The critical update of the plugin fixes a bug where a logged-in user with administrator rights can perform an SQL Injection attack.

-But was there really any reason to be afraid?
+But was there any reason to be afraid?
 After all, this error can only be used by website administrators.
 However, they can probably mess up a lot without using security holes.
 Of course, it is worth patching this gap.
 However, you can undoubtedly approach it calmly and test everything before and after the update.

 In the case of updating WordPress, common sense and awareness will help